dovbyk/Research-Agent/README.md

 # Research-Agent

 This is a research agent much like that of how Perplexity Agent works.
-Created using Langgraph and Gemini API for answer generation and web search
+Created using Langgraph and Gemini API for answer generation and web search.
+This repo is written just for study purpose on how a real-world agent works and I did not built it from scratch, instead refered the official Langgraph repo of Gemini.
+It contains the full working deployed demo of this agent.
+You can check it [Here](https://github.com/google-gemini/gemini-fullstack-langgraph-quickstart/tree/main).

 ## Features